The Salvator Mundi

 Each exhibition required meticulous planning to ensure the artwork’s safety, involving advanced protective measures.

-Back in Paris, the Mona Lisa became the centerpiece of various exhibitions, consistently drawing admiration from millions.
+In Paris, the Mona Lisa became the centerpiece of various exhibitions, consistently drawing millions of admirers.
 This remarkable journey through time and place highlights its enduring significance in art history.

 Current Location and Accessibility